mattering-press/Hear-Here-Spatial-Practices/essays/bharti_parmar.md

 ## Biography

-.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/BP_(4_3)_001.jpg left caption=Bharti Parmer and Nirmal Puwar together outside the Needleworker’s Room alt=Bharti Parmer and Nirmal Puwar together outside the Needleworker’s Room
+.ve-media gh:mattering-press/Hear-Here-Spatial-Practices/media/BP_(4_3)_001.jpg left caption="Bharti Parmer and Nirmal Puwar together outside the Needleworker’s Room" alt="Bharti Parmer and Nirmal Puwar together outside the Needleworker’s Room"

 Bharti is an artist and academic with a focus on vernacular crafts and systems.
 She is an Honorary Research Fellow in the Department of Art History, Curating and Visual Studies at the University of Birmingham.
 Her current studio-based research project, _Paper/Cotton/Plant_, focuses on the intersections between materiality, geography, and botany with a special focus on _The Herball, or, Generall historie of plantes_ _1597_ by botanist John Gerard (1545-1612).